 Playing with Key Resources In the Business Model Canvas

 One of the things that I love about the business model canvas is that it makes it easy to open your eyes to more possibilities.
-The key resources is great for this.
-As an entrepreneur you always have a choice of make, rent or buy.
+The key resources are great for this.
+As an entrepreneur, you always have a choice of make, rent or buy.
 This depends on your appetite for risk, expected returns and available cash.
 It also has a huge impact on your cost structure

-If you were Airbnb you coud decided to build your own custom website and have everything just the way that you want.
-You could pay another company a monthly fee to whitelabel their commercial product, or you could buy an existing room-sharing website and rebrand it.
+Alternatively, you could pay another company a monthly fee to white label their commercial product, or you could buy an existing room-sharing website and rebrand it.

-Airbnb decided that it would make it’s website.
-Uber decided that it would not make its own cars.
-Instead it would rent them an the drivers.
+Airbnb decided that it would make its website.
+The Uber business model is based around not making or owning its own cars.
+Instead, it rents them and the drivers.

 You can make this decision with all your key resources.
-In fact if you don’t make this decisions then you are missing a trick and could make significant improvements to your business as a result.
+In fact, if you don’t make these decisions then you are missing a trick and could make significant improvements to your business as a result.

 You can apply this to all your key resources.

 These are your Key Resources.
 Add these to your canvas.

 Business Model Innovation